hyehae/movie/README.md

 ## nomad coder course [ReactJS로 영화 웹 서비스 만들기](https://nomadcoders.co/react-for-beginners)

+`npm run deploy` builds the app for production to the `build` folder and publish on github-page

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).